timboudreau/giulius/README.md

          @Test
          public void guiceTest ( InjectedThing thing ) { ... }

-The idea is to make it easy to specify machine-specific configuration for an application in vanilla properties files.
+The idea is to make it easy to specify machine-specific configuration for an application in vanilla properties files, and optionally layer up those files to have machine-specific, user-specific and process-specific settings.

 ## Usage
 --------